bbc/lrud/docs/usage.md

 `navigation.overrides` is an object, each key representing an override object.

-The override object below represents that when LRUD is bubbling its key event, when it hits the `box-1` node, and direction of travel is `DOWN`, STOP the propogation of the bubble event and focus directly on `box-2`.
+The override object below represents that when LRUD is bubbling its key event, when it hits the `box-1` node, and direction of travel is `DOWN`, STOP the propagation of the bubble event and focus directly on `box-2`.

 ```js
 navigation.overrides = {